← All workflows

 What it handles

-• Comprehensive covered persons register with beneficial ownership analysis
+• Comprehensive covered persons register with beneficial ownership chain mapping

 • Tailored questionnaires mapped to each disqualifying event category